emericg/SmartServoFramework/documentation/APIs.md

 ------------

 version 0.98
+- Some directories have been shifted around
-- You only need to include SimpleAPI.h and ManagedAPI.h directly in your project now
+- You only need to include <SmartServoFramework/SimpleAPI.h> or <SmartServoFramework/ManagedAPI.h> directly in your project now

 version 0.97
 - DynamixelController() and HerkuleXController() params order have changed (now in line with the SimpleAPI)